不求谌解

 toUppercase('a string')

-When iterating through items, I often use this common naming convention.
-When a function receives a parameter, it should use the singular form of the array name.
+When iterating over sub-items, I often use this idiomatic naming convention.
+When receiving a parameter in a function, the singular form of the array name should be used.

 // bad